pocesar/apify-covid19-brazil/README.md

 URL is being actualized every 30 minutes (not 5 minutes like other COVID actors).

-## BREAKING CHANGE 3.0:

-The government is withholding deaths information per region on https://covid.saude.gov.br/, so the data format has changed and `deceasedPerRegion` is unavailable

 ## BREAKING CHANGE 2.0:

 The government took the page with official statistics down, on http://plataforma.saude.gov.br/novocoronavirus/.
 The old data had suspicious cases and not infected data.
 The new version of the data have only infected and deaths.
 The following fields are gone: `suspiciousCases`, `testedNotInfected`, `suspiciousCasesByRegion`, `testedNotInfectedByRegion`.
 There's a new field called `version` that is effectively a tag for the version of the data.
 If it changes, the version will change.